Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 |Dynamics of Rest|

-Horses will improve their Rest trait any time they take a break from racing.
-They will lose Rest every time they enter a race.
-Each horse has unique genes that determine how fast they gain and lose Rest.
+Rest is gained at each monthly rollover at a rate determined by their Rest gene; however, they will lose Rest every time they enter a race.
+Each horse has unique genes that determine how well they maintain Rest.
 Rest has no impact on energy gain/loss and is not negatively impacted by multiple training sessions in a meet.
 Some horses may only be able to race a few times a year (if you want them at their best), while other horses hardly ever need a break.

 Any time a horse is taking a month off of racing it is said to be "resting".
 Horses are most often rested in the month (or two) before they enter a major series race as well as during the four off season months between November and February.